cross-solution/YawikDocs/source/modules/core/pagination/views.rst

     >

-The javascript will bind to the click events of any link inside an element with the class "pagination", as the PaginationControl view helper of the Zend Framework will do.
+The javascript will bind to the click events of any link inside an element with the class "pagination", as the PaginationControl view helper of the Laminas Framework will do.

 Once such a link is clicked, the loading div is displayed, an AJAX request is issued to the url of that links href attribute and the content of the div.pagination-content is replaced by the response.